"For All Poor Folks at Picketwire" (1975)

 Somehow Griselda had remained one of the really good-lookers.
 "For All Good Folks at Picketwire"

-Picking up from the post on “Dorg,” I want to put together a few thoughts on “For All Poor Folks At Picketwire.”
-The stories have a connection: the weird idea of eating rocks and how that might hurt or help humanity.
+Picking up from “Dorg,” I want to look at Lafferty's “For All Poor Folks At Picketwire.”
+The two stories have a connection: the weird notion of eating rocks and how that might hurt or help humanity.
 But “Picketwire” is the harder of the two.

 Its plot goes as follows.
-Lemuel Windfall could be a great inventor, but he holds back.
-He knows his inventions will become obsolete, and wants working conditions that will allow for primordial invention, conditions that aren’t available to him.
-What he wants is to invent outside of time and space.
+Lemuel Windfall could be a great inventor, yet he holds back.
+He knows his inventions will become obsolete, which demotivates him.
+Furthermore, he wants primordial working conditions, which are impossible.
+He wants to invent outside of time and space.
 His wife, Griselda, just wants him to make some money for their family and give her a trip to Paris.

-The years go on and the number of kids in the family grows.
+The years go on.
+The number of kids in the family grows.
 For some service rendered, Jasher Halfhogan gives Lem a land deed to a remote spot on Picketwire Creek, Colorado.
 Years later, as an old man, Lem strikes a deal with Jasher to make earthy materials that weren’t possible before—things like edible sediment.
 He then goes away.

 When edible earth begins to appear for free, Lem's former financial backers come to see his wife, Griselda.
 She immediately sees the value in what Lem is doing.
 She visits a sibyl to learn more about where Lem is, and then goes to see him at Picketwire.
 At first she does not recognize him.
 He has become so bent and gnome-like.
 After they talk, he gives her a patent for a new substance he is teaching the poor folks at Picketwire to make— orichalcum.
 The story ends with Lem telling Grissie that all she has to do is think of Paris and she will be there.
 She does, and the story ends happily.